 How to make the Best Sloppy Joe Filling

 Meanwhile, make your Sloppy Joe filling.
 You'll need 1 cup of chopped peppers (I used red, yellow and green)

 Saute peppers in a little bit of oil, then add ground turkey and brown.

-Stir in MANWICH Sloppy Joe Original Sauce, plus salt and pepper to taste.
+Stir in your sloppy joe sauce, plus salt and pepper to taste.
 Let the mixture simmer over medium heat for about 5 minutes or until heated all the way through.

 Featured on Southern Plate's Meal Plan Monday!

-- For the buns: Combine 2 cups of the flour and yeast in a large bowl.
+- Combine 2 cups of the flour and yeast in a large bowl.
 Set aside.

 - Form each portion into 4 balls, flatten with hand.
 Place on greased baking sheets.
 Let rise 30 minutes.
 Brush with egg wash.

 - Bake at 375° for 10 minutes.
 Let cook, then slice in half horizontally.